economist-data-team/provision-npm-utility/README.md

 # Provision NPM utility
-> Rapidly provision utilies for Economist Data Team interactives
+> Rapidly provision utilites for Economist Data Team interactives

 This package will allow you to quickly create new utility functions, and update old ones, based on the conventions we follow at [The Economist](http://economist.com/).